ChrisKurz/NCS-Tutorial/NCS/NCSv2.9.0/LIB_NCSv2.9.0_picolibc.md

    ![image](images/picolib_kconfig.jpg)

-Picolibc is a copmlete C library implementation written for the embedded systems, targetting C17 (ISO/IEC 9899_2018) and POSIX 2018 (IEEE Std 1003.1-2017) standards.
+Picolibc is a complete C library implementation written for the embedded systems, targetting C17 (ISO/IEC 9899_2018) and POSIX 2018 (IEEE Std 1003.1-2017) standards.
 Picolibc is an external [open source project](https://github.com/picolibc/picolibc) which is provided for Zephyr as a module, and included as part of the Zephyr SDK in precompiled from for each supported architecture (libc.a).

 ## Required Hardware/Software